 Looking for something refreshing to drink with my newest recipe for Plantain Nachos?
-These margaritas with paleo-friendly ingredients will be just perfect!
+These paleo margaritas with healthy ingredients will be just perfect!
 My brother Joel is an awesome cocktail maker and these Worthybar Margs have been served and enjoyed at family celebrations for years.
-After the awesome response from you all when I posted the photo of the margarita the other day, I convinced him to come on and share the recipe!
+After the awesome response from you all when I posted the photo of the margarita the other day, I convinced him to come on and share the paleo margaritas recipe!
 Let's be nice to him and maybe he'll come back and share other cocktails more often!
 You can find him on instagram and Facebook.

 I'll let Joel take the post from here, but wanted to quickly address the question of alcohol with Paleo.
 True, it is doubtful that drinks were enjoyed back in the day, but for a grain-free, gluten-free, and refined sugar-free cocktail – 100% agave tequila is a great option!